liutairan/liutairan.github.io/projects/coverage_path_planning.md

 ### Demonstration

 The simulation results of the environments with irregular shapes are shown below.
+The details of the heterogeneous agents case will be unveiled later.

 <img style="display:block; margin-left: auto; margin-right: auto;" src="../../Pics/coverage_path_planning/mixed-initial.png" width="360">
 Figure 1: Initial position and partition of agents in a mixed-dimensional environment.